Level Pro Foundation Repair – Proud Since 1988

 The good news is we can answer “Yes!” to all four questions.

 Below are the types of repairs we can offer and more:

-The process for installing this method of foundation repair is as follows:
+The process for installing this method for our Houston foundation repair center is as follows:

 A hole measuring two feet is dug.
 The hole will usually be about four to five feed under ground level and extend underneath the grade beam of the home that is being lifted.

 A concrete cylinder, pre-formed, is placed at the bottom of the hole right underneath the grade beam.
 Then a 40 ton hydraulic ram is placed between the beams base and top of the cylinder to press it into the ground.
 Each of the cylinders are connected with a steelrebar and epoxy.

 A concrete cap is then placed on the top of each piling.
 The house is then lifted with 20 ton bottle jacks, to as close to its original position as possible without causing additional damage to the foundation.

 This option of foundation repair is able to be used anywhere that concrete pressed pilings are used.
 They offer a better solution for locations with soil that is sandier, or there are thinner layers soil between the harder clay lawyers.
 Just like the pressed concrete pilings, this type of foundation repair is able to be completed in a single day.

 The installation process is the same as the concrete cylinder installation.